learn-co-students/flatiron-store-project-v-000/README.md

 1. Models and Associations
 * Use the model tests to guide your model associations
+* There's a seed file with some data generated with the Faker gem.
 * Some hints:
   * We're going to treat our shopping cart like a session; a cart is instantiated and marked as a session when we add our first item to our cart.
   * line_items are like join tables between items and carts.
 They come into existance when we add an item to our cart.